GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/docs/EN_README.md

 # Installation

-Install the Library via the [release tab](https://github.com/GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/releases) on GitHub
+Download the Library via the [release tab](https://github.com/GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/releases) on GitHub

 **Installation in the Arduino IDE**